 From ascetic silent retreats to resort-esque wellness programmes, here are the best wellness retreats in Hong Kong.
 Just remember that regulations are changing all the time due to the pandemic, so it’s always best to keep an eye on the organisers’ official channels for regular updates.

-Sitting somewhere between a wellness retreat and a nature holiday, Bliss Body Retreat’s Three Steps to Bliss programme is a “boutique meditation escape” hosted at a stunning eco-farm in the rolling green hills of Lam Tsuen.
+Sitting somewhere between a wellness retreat and a nature holiday, Bliss Body Journeys’s Three Steps to Bliss programme is a “boutique meditation escape” hosted at a stunning eco-farm in the rolling green hills of Lam Tsuen.
 During the three- to four-day retreat, teacher and “spiritual mentor” Vlada de Sousa will guide participants through daily meditation, breathwork, and yoga classes, and host energy healing and chakra balancing sessions.

 While the retreat is deeply rooted in spirituality, it is still a decidedly luxurious affair; the rooms, which can be shared or private, look like boutique hotel lodgings, while the organic vegan meals are prepared by a private chef using vegetables grown on-site.

 Bliss Body plans its retreats in Hong Kong, Bali, and Tuscany based on demand, so they are not available year-round—but you can check the upcoming dates on their official website.
 Participants must test negative for Covid-19 within 72 hours of the start date and submit a health declaration form to attend.